Alex Stik Castro

-Alex Stik Castro Giraldo (born 8 March 1994) is a Colombian football player who plays as winger for Deportes Tolima.
+Alex Stik Castro Giraldo (born 8 March 1994) is a Colombian football player who plays as winger for Hapoel Kfar Shalem.

 Club career

 Alianza Petrolera

-Castro began his career at Alianza Petrolera, debuting on 17 October 2013 in a 1–0 Copa Colombia defeat Atlético Nacional as a 63rd minute substitute for Dairon Asprilla.
+Castro began his career at Alianza Petrolera, debuting on 17 October 2013 in a 1–0 Copa Colombia defeat Atlético Nacional as a 63rd-minute substitute for Dairon Asprilla.
 He made his league debut three days later, again as a substitute, in a 2–0 defeat to Cúcuta Deportivo.
 Castro scored his first senior goal on 9 April 2015, the opening goal in a 2–2 league draw with La Equidad.

 Deportivo Cali

 In June 2017, Castro completed a transfer to Deportivo Cali.
 He made his debut for the team on 8 July 2017 in a 4–2 win over Envigado and appeared in a continental competition for the first a week later, in the second round of the 2017 Copa Sudamericana against Junior.

 After half a season with Los Azucareros, Castro spent the next two campaigns on loan, returning to Alianza Petrolera in 2018 before another loan spell, this time to fellow Primera A team Deportes Tolima, in 2019.
 The loan deal contained the option to purchase Castro at the end of the season but in December 2019, Deportivo Cali released a statement announcing Tolima had declined the option.
 They did, however, admit that Castro's "future will be discussed" as he continued to express a desire to leave, particularly as he wanted to play abroad.